lcodo/nucleosome_dynamics_singularity/README.md

 #### Example

 Here is an example on how to load a MNase-seq reads file using `readBAM`.
-It takes as input a BAM file and convert it into an RData file ready to be feed to other analyses ('nucleR', 'NFR', etc.).
+It takes as input a BAM file and convert it into an RData file ready to be feed to other analyses ('nucleR', 'NFR', etc.)

 ```sh
 singularity run --bind $PWD/test/data/:$PWD/test/data nucleosome_dynamics_singularity_latest.sif readBAM --input $PWD/test/data/cellcycleG2_chrII.bam --output $PWD/test/data/cellcycleG2_chrII.RData --type paired